WILLIAM H. READMAN, LTJG, USN

 Date of death: February 26, 1980

-From A-6 Intruder & EA-6 Prowler Losses & Ejections, William is listed as lost on February 26, 1980, in a EA-6B Prowler he was co-piloting when it crashed short of the runway at Whidbey Island Naval Air Station.
-He served with VAQ-129.
+William was lost on February 26, 1980 when the EA-6B Prowler he was co-piloting crashed short of the runway at Whidbey Island Naval Air Station.

 From the June 1980 issue of Shipmate: